All about Haunted Places in Mérida, Mexico (2025 Guide)

 Day of the Dead

-Mexico has a cultural heritage rich in folklore, customs, rituals, and superstitions.
-With Día de los Muertos (Day of the Dead), for example, there is a long tradition in Mexico of remembering and honoring deceased family members on these days.
+Mexico has a deep cultural heritage filled with folklore, customs, rituals, and superstitions.
+One of the most well-known traditions is Día de los Muertos (Day of the Dead), a time when families remember and honor their deceased loved ones.

 Best Mérida City Tours